ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 That's it!
 Next time you run ProtoSchool the tutorial should be renamed and users will still have access to the status of their lesson progress.
 If a user tries to access the old URL for your tutorial or one of its lessons, they'll be redirected to the tutorial landing page at its new URL.

+### Pull Request submission

+Before submitting your pull request with the new content, please make sure to run `npm run lint` as it will be rejected if there are any linting errors reported.

 ## License

 ProtoSchool is licensed under the Apache-2.0 and MIT licenses.
 See [LICENSE.md](https://github.com/protoschool/protoschool.github.io/blob/master/LICENSE.md) for further detail.